Sialitech/label-siali/docs/source/guide/label_studio_compare.md

 type: guide
 tier: all
 order: 100
-meta_title: Label Studio Community and Enterprise Features
+meta_title: Siali Label Community and Enterprise Features
-meta_description: Compare the features of Label Studio Community Edition with the paid Label Studio Enterprise Edition so that you can choose the best option for your data labeling and annotation projects.
+meta_description: Compare the features of Siali Label Community Edition with the paid Siali Label Enterprise Edition so that you can choose the best option for your data labeling and annotation projects.
 ---

-Label Studio is available as a Community edition open source data labeling tool.
+Siali Label is available as a Community edition open source data labeling tool.
 It is also available as a paid version with extended functionality and support.
 Smaller organizations might want to consider the SaaS option and larger teams with robust data labeling needs can get the Enterprise edition.

 <table>